brodkemd/UC-Quantum-tools/README.md

             - if you do *not* input *path* then a matplotlib figure will pop up.
         - **inputs**:
             - `obj:QuantumCircuit|matplotlib.figure.Figure|None`: a qiskit quantum circuit or matplotlib figure.
 If you do not provide this argument (i.e. it is None), then the latest matplotlib figure created will be displayed.
             - `path:string` (optional): a string path that you want to save the figure to.
-This command will throw a warning saying where it will save it to.
-To ignore this waring use the command `warnings.filterwarnings("ignore")` after importing the `warnings` module.
             - `delete:bool` (optional): Default is `True`.
 Whether or not to delete the figure given to or created by this function after it is displayed.
 If the function is going to display a pop up figure then this will be set to false automatically.
             - `dpi:int` (optional): The resolution in dots per inch (int, default is none which uses the dpi provided by matplotlib.
             - **NOTE**: if you are not using this function with the UC_Quantum_Lab vscode extension and you do not provide the path then a matplotlib figure will pop up.